gardencmp/jazz/README.md

 - **Set fine-grained, role-based permissions in `Group`s** that are **synced along with your data**.
 - **Permissions *verifiably enforced* everywhere,** using encryption & signatures under the hood.
-- **Change roles dynamically** for evolving teams, expiring invite links and more.
+- **Change roles dynamically** for evolving teams, expiring Invite Links and more.

 # What's special about Jazz?